Internet Watch Foundation

 The Internet Watch Foundation (IWF) is a registered charity based in Cambridge, England.
 It states that its remit is "to minimise the availability of online sexual abuse content, specifically child sexual abuse images and videos hosted anywhere in the world and non-photographic child sexual abuse images hosted in the UK."
 Content inciting racial hatred was removed from the IWF's remit after a police website was set up for the purpose in April 2011.
 The IWF used to also take reports of criminally obscene adult content hosted in the UK.
 This was removed from the IWF's remit in 2017.
 As part of its function, the IWF says that it will "supply partners with an accurate and current URL list to enable blocking of child sexual abuse content".
 It has "an excellent and responsive national Hotline reporting service" for receiving reports from the public.
 In addition to receiving referrals from the public, its agents also proactively search the open web and deep web to identify child sexual abuse images and videos.
 It can then ask service providers to take down the websites containing the images or to block them if they fall outside UK jurisdiction.

 If found on the open web, it traces where the content is hosted (geographically) and either directly issues a notice to the hosting company to remove the imagery (if hosted in the UK) or works with a network of hotlines and police around the world who follow their own country's process for removing the imagery.
 More than 99% of all the child sexual abuse images found by IWF are hosted outside of the UK.
 In this instance, whilst work to remove the imagery takes place, IWF places the web address on its URL List for partners to block the content.

-Aside from the IWF URL List, the IWF has developed many services which may be taken by internet companies to help stop the spread of child sexual abuse imagery online.
+Aside from the IWF URL List, the IWF has developed many services which may be used by internet companies to help stop the spread of child sexual abuse imagery online.